 A three finger-wide diastasis at 3 weeks postpartum is certainly nothing to worry about.
 Diastasis Recti is now defined not only by width but by tension as well.
 Many research studies and clinicians use a 2 cm (roughly 2 finger-width) cut-off to diagnose DR, but the ability to generate tension in the tissue is even more important and more diagnostic.
 So, don’t worry about a separation of less than 2 cm if you are generating good tension with a core and pelvic floor contraction.
 Similarly, you likely don’t need to worry about a somewhat larger gap if you are able to generate good tension in it when you activate your core and pelvic floor.
 If you are concerned at all about what you are feeling, book an appointment with a pelvic floor physical therapist (a good idea anyway) and work with a qualified postnatal fitness specialist to assess your situation and work towards rehab and retraining.

 Learn More About Your Core Muscles and Managing a Diastasis Recti:

 The Real Deal With Diastasis Recti: What It Is, Why It’s a Problem and What You Can Do About It (includes links to my favorite DR accounts and experts)

 Want to know more?
-Take a deep dive into HOW to dial in your alignment, breathing and movement strategies in a manner that supports your core.
-The strategies in this guide are foundational to healing and managing a Diastasis Recti.
-Download a copy of The No B.S.
+Take a deep dive into the foundational strategies for healing and managing a Diastasis Recti.
+Download a FREE copy of The No B.S.
 Guide to Breathing for a STRONG Pregnancy and Postpartum.

 My mission is to make sure that having a baby is not a reason why you can’t do all the things.